illumos/docs/docs/flagdays/index.md

 with the sources.
 Such messages should also be archived here, for future reference.

-When adding to this page, create a subpage named `<YYYY-MM-DD> Subject`, such that things stay pleasantly ordered and relevant, and paste the content into that new page.
-Add formatting to taste.

 # 2018

 * [2018-01-25 HEADS UP: Removal of 32-bit x86 kernel](https://illumos.topicbox.com/groups/discuss/Tbe0c8f87eef5a3f2-M62fb2690bf9ab15b373ac252)